weirdgyn/SpriteGrabber/README.md

 ### Side note

-There are other utility like this one (probably better ones) [MAME](https://www.mamedev.org/) itself has a special feature that allows to dump game pallette (usually bound to [F4](https://strategywiki.org/wiki/MAME/Special_Keys#F4) key).
+There are other utilities like this one and probably better ones.
+[MAME](https://www.mamedev.org/) itself has a special feature that allows to dump game pallette usually bound to [F4](https://strategywiki.org/wiki/MAME/Special_Keys#F4) key.

 ### Usage